Does Tooth Decay in Baby Teeth Cause Permanent Harm?

 Up to one year old.
 Before any teeth erupt, clean your baby’s mouth.
 Use a baby washcloth to wipe their gums.
 This helps them get used to oral hygiene from a very early age.

-When the first tooth erupts, move to use a toothbrush and a very small dab of toothpaste.
+When the first tooth erupts, move to use a toothbrush and a tiny dab of toothpaste.
 Flossing should begin once two teeth touch, and it is up to an adult to do it.

 Don’t allow your child to sleep with food or a baby bottle.
-This can cause baby bottle rot, ear infection, and choking.
+This can cause baby bottle rot, ear infections, and choking.

 Similarly, don’t allow your child to drink from a bottle for too long (water excluded) and don’t use bottles as pacifiers.